 4. Consider benefits of a redesign

-A fresh start always builds optimism and serves as an opportunity to keep up with new quality standards.
+A fresh take on your magazine layout design always builds new optimism and serves as an opportunity to keep up with new quality standards.
 We actually have covered this in another post, and even came up with a great magazine redesign decision tree infographic!

 But maybe you’ve already gone through this decision process recently.
 Or maybe you’ve just finished a redesign recently.
 Now what can you try?